Is Fabio Capello really a worse England manager than Sven Goran Eriksson? That is the question I'm trying to get my head around.

 Hardly a ringing endorsement for Capello's policy of naming the team as late as possible.
-It remains to be seen whether David James is speaking for just himself, or whether there is further displeasure within the squad with Capello’s attitude towards the players.
+It remains to be seen if David James is just speaking for just himself.
+Or whether there is further displeasure within the squad.